• Skip to content

 Unfortunately, if your policy is covered by ERISA — that is, your policy is offered as part of an employee benefit plan — you cannot pursue “bad faith” or other damages.
 Even if a court agrees that Unum acted irrationally, it can only award the benefits you would otherwise have been owed and, in some cases, attorneys’ fees.
 This is part of the reason why companies like Unum feel free to brazenly disregard your evidence of disability.

-If you are already facing health issues, the last thing that you want to deal with is the paperwork, bureaucracy and stress of an insurance claim.
+If you are already facing health issues, the last thing that you want to deal with is the paperwork, bureaucracy, and stress of an insurance claim.
 Having your claim denied can be incredibly frustrating, particularly when you believe that the denial was unfair.
-A Philadelphia long-term disability insurance attorney can help you take on a giant insurance company, like Unum.
+A long-term disability insurance attorney can help you take on a giant insurance company, like Unum.

 Bross & Frankel represents clients in Pennsylvania and New Jersey who are seeking benefits from their insurance companies.
 For more than 20 years, we have successfully won initial disability benefits claims, as well as appeals and lawsuits.
 To learn more or to schedule a free claim review, contact our office today at 856-795-8880, or online.